 - According to modern medical studies, puberty for girls generally begins around 10 years of age, and 12 years of age for boys.
 These are just average round figures.
 Medical books tell us that puberty is divided into several stages, the first of which is “Gonadarche”.
 This is the stage that witnesses the earliest biological changes in both sexes.
 The ovaries and the testes begin to grow and increase the production of the sex steroids, especially estradiol and testosterone.
 Gonadarche, as modern researches indicate, is reached approximately at 8 years and it indicates that true central puberty has begun.
 Menarche is reached by girls approximately at the age of 12.
 The timing of menarche differs from girl to another and is greatly influenced by genetic, environmental and nutritional factors.
 In much hotter regions like Africa and Arabia, the age of puberty as noticed by researchers is reached earlier than in colder places.
 This rapid development was also noticed by the famous British Orientalist “Ronald Victor Bodley” during his journey to Arabia, and he testified for it in his writings.
 The body development could be noticed on girls at the age of 9 and for boys at 10.
 Many historical reports state that boys and girls were married at 9 & 10 years of age at these regions, like the report of companion “‘Abdullah Ibn ‘Amr Ibn Al-‘Aas” who told that his father was older than him by 11 years, he was born during the pre-Islamic era.

 - These customs were not restricted to Arabia, they were the global customs followed all over the world as indicated in the first point.
 They were still followed until the 19th century.
 In the early 1800s, the age of consent in most states was 10 years.
 Modern estimates in the U.S. say that the average age of puberty for girls is estimated by modern researchers to be 10 years and the process takes an average of about 4-5 years till its finish.
 That’s why the legal age of marriage for girls in most of the states today is 16 with parental consent.
 But there are some exceptions like for example the state of “New Hampshire” where the age of consent for females is 14, and 13 is allowed in cases of “special cause” with parental consent and court permission.
 It’s not that the modern medical studies haven’t reached New Hampshire yet, but because it could be allowed without medically endangering any of the two parties involved.
-Some medical reports have stated very clearly that the age of puberty is now constantly decreasing and children are attaining puberty earlier than the above figures, in some cases by 4-5 years.
+Some medical reports have stated very clearly that the age of puberty is now constantly decreasing and children are attaining puberty earlier than the above figures; in some cases, the process begins at 7.
 North Carolina: Applicants 14 years old must provide a certified copy of the court order authorizing the marriage.
 For most European countries, the age of consent is 14-16.
 In South America, in Colombia, the age of consent is 14 with parental consent.
 In Paraguay it’s 14 for females, Article 39, clause “b”, of the Paraguayan Civil Code.
 In Peru it’s 14 for females, so is the case with Ecuador.
 In Asia, it’s 12-18.
 Today the age of consent in many Islamic countries is 16-20 due to several factors, mostly, the way of life and the customs that have changed and made the females premature and unqualified neither physically nor psychologically to get married as soon as they reach puberty.
 Moreover, Birth control reasons and the great environmental changes played a big role in this.
 The luxurious way of life has made females physically much weaker than they used to be 1400 years ago.
 Many Muslim jurists have issued their opinions that girls under 16 should not be allowed to get married for this exposes most cases to harm, and the general Islamic ruling taught by the prophet says, “Let there be no harm, nor any reciprocation of harm.”
 In my country Egypt it’s 18 for both genders.

 I can have a field day with this issue but I think that what I’ve stated is enough to just ring a bell inside the reader’s mind and make him/her realize that they should take a look at the wider picture to complete the view before judging what they don’t have full knowledge about.
 Today, most people weigh any matter based on their personal analogy, the end product is that according to today’s limits of civilized thinking, the prophet’s marriage to lady ‘Āʾishah was simply an expression of his perverted sexual desire, but the truth is far away from that.
 I shall continue discussing this issue in connection with the story of Prophet Muhammad’s marital life.
 To say the least, this marriage couldn’t have been issued forth from such an accusation.
 Kindly read the post included in the link above before you read my coming post about this issue.